A Right to Education for All: Delivering a Quality Education for Every Child from Birth to Adulthood

 Direct state K-12 education officials to work in partnership with districts to identify, celebrate and implement best practices using SOA funding.
 Our schools face significant challenges, and they shouldn’t have to do that work alone or be asked to reinvent the wheel.
 School leaders across the Commonwealth are currently implementing innovative and effective practices — and yet the state infrastructure to help schools evaluate what is and is not working, share successes, and support implementation of best practices is woefully insufficient.
 For school districts in need of more support, the state should also offer resources and support before the districts reach the point of needing state intervention — moving us away from the current system that makes schools suffer increasingly worse outcomes before they get the support that they and their students need.

 Significantly expand state efforts to reduce racial disparities in school discipline rates and ensure safe and supportive schools for all students in Massachusetts.
 Exclusionary discipline is harmful to students and does not lead to safer schools or positive behavior change — and yet these practices are still used far too often, especially for Black and brown children.
 At the same time, emerging research suggests that alternative practices, such as positive behavioral supports and restorative justice approaches, are effective and cost efficient.
 Two laws passed by the Legislature in recent years to reform school discipline law and create safe and supportive schools have set the framework for tackling these challenges, but adoption of new practices has been inconsistent across the state and the Baker administration has failed to prioritize implementation.
-As Governor, I’ll ensure these efforts get the staffing and focus they require.
+The governor must ensure these efforts get the staffing and focus they require.
 It is crucial work, and we have no more time to waste.
-I will also prioritize passing legislation I’ve filed to institute a minimum ratio between school resource officers and school social workers and prioritize staff that have the skills to support students’ emotional, mental, and physical health.
+The Legislature should also pass legislation I’ve filed to institute a minimum ratio between school resource officers and school social workers and prioritize staff that have the skills to support students’ emotional, mental, and physical health.

 Launch a statewide, data-driven dropout prevention program, modeled on legislation I have filed for several years.
-As Governor, I would mobilize the Department of Elementary and Secondary Education (DESE) to work with all schools to create an early warning indicator system to identify students who are at risk of disengaging from school, and support schools in implementing dropout prevention best practices, such as matching students with graduation coaches who can provide advice and intervention services and expanding hybrid and digital learning offerings that might help students at risk overcome specific barriers to in-person schooling.
+Our next Governor should mobilize the Department of Elementary and Secondary Education (DESE) to work with all schools to create an early warning indicator system to identify students who are at risk of disengaging from school, and support schools in implementing dropout prevention best practices, such as matching students with graduation coaches who can provide advice and intervention services and expanding hybrid and digital learning offerings that might help students at risk overcome specific barriers to in-person schooling.

 Prioritize efforts to attract and retain teachers and administrators of color.
 Diversifying our teacher and school administrator workforce is a crucial component to closing achievement and opportunity gaps and keeping kids engaged and enrolled in school.
 We must take decisive steps to proactively grow the pipeline of diverse educators by supporting targeted recruitment efforts in communities underrepresented in the teacher workforce, reducing financial hardships for prospective and early-career teachers, and ensuring that prospective teachers can choose from varied high-quality pathways that meet their needs.
-In addition to dismantling barriers to entry for prospective teachers of color, we must address the heightened challenges they can face while on the job.
-As Governor, I will prioritize these all-important efforts to ensure that we increase the diversity of our educator workforce and improve the outcomes and experiences of our students.
+In addition to dismantling barriers to entry for prospective teachers of color, we must also address the heightened challenges they can face while on the job.

 Massachusetts has historically touted one of the most highly educated workforces in the nation, with benefits for many families and our economy.
 But this is a competitive advantage that takes stewardship to maintain.